signavio/tech-blog/_posts/2017-12-13-scrum-master.md

 ---
 title: "What does a Scrum master <i>really</i> do?"
-description: "My journey as a Scrum master"
+description: "My journey as a Scrum master, from first steps to really understanding the role"
 tags: Scrum, company roles, agile
 author: Adiya Mohr
 layout: article